andrewbalitaan/twitchtool/README.md

 ## Batch remux + compress existing .ts files

-If you have existing `.ts` recordings and want to remux and compress them serially without the queue/daemon, use the helper script in this repo:
+If you have existing `.ts` recordings and want to remux and compress them serially without the queue/daemon, use the helper script in this repo (a thin wrapper around `twitchtool tscompress`):

 ```bash
 python3 scripts/remux_compress_serial.py ~/Downloads/TwitchTool/*.ts